The Parlour

 A stunning example of wedding styling in Newcastle, this floral arrangement with blue hydrangeas, yellow and pink roses, and greenery graces a white table with a blue runner, surrounded by glassware and light-colored chairs.

-A wooden table centerpiece with elegant wedding flowers in glass jars, three tealight candles, and a wooden sign displaying the word
+A wooden table centerpiece with elegant wedding flowers in glass jars, three tealight candles, and a wooden sign displaying the word "two," all beautifully arranged on a white tablecloth by a Newcastle wedding florist.

 Let's talk about your dream wedding